ArnaoutLab/diversity/README.md

 ladybug  0.545
 fish     0.248
 ```
-In a more realistic case, with several subcommunities (for example, samples from several patients) and tens of thousands of different species (for example, immune repertoire sequences),
+In a more realistic case, with several subcommunities (for example, samples from several patients) and tens of thousands of different species
-rather than loading the entire similarity matrix into memory at once,
+(for example, immune repertoire sequences), it may be too computationally intensive to load the entire similarity matrix into memory at once.
+`greylock` allows on-the-fly generation and application of the similarity matrix from a similarity function and feature vectors, which may be
+paralellized using Ray.
+For diversity calculations, we did this using the `SimilarityFromRayFunction` class; for the query vs. community calcuations,
+we need to use the `IntersetSimilarityFromRayFunction` class instead, like so:

 ```
 from greylock.abundance import make_abundance